Dr. Keith Krueger

 Patients who have many missing teeth and who have been missing many teeth for many years, have often experienced advanced bone loss.
 In those who wear dentures, the lower jaw bone often recedes so severely that they can no longer wear them.
 Extensive bone grafting is necessary in order to consider restorative methods.
 A combination of demineralized, sterile human bone and the patient’s own bone is used to restore the jaw bone, creating enough width and height to consider dental implants.
 The patient’s bone is supplied by another part of the jaw, hip, or tibia.
 Bone granules are also used to enhance and strengthen the graft.

 Bone grafting is a surgical procedure that takes time.
 However, it plays an essential role in making new teeth possible, and will ultimately be a positive process!
-For more information, call 541-617-3993 today for a consultation with Krueger & Lenox Oral & Maxillofacial Surgery
+For more information, call 541-617-3993 today for a consultation with Krueger & Lenox Oral and Maxillofacial Surgery